HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/social_rendering/customizing_view_definitions/implementing_interactions_social_object/wcm_dev_intract_create_reply.md

 }
 ```

+!!! note
-Note that the `formData` property contains the actual form input, which includes all additional form data that you submit.
+    The `formData` property contains the actual form input, which includes all additional form data that you submit.
 If the action is successful, the `replyTitle` and `replyContent` are not returned to the caller.